 How To Tell The Difference Between Vestibular Disease And Strokes In Dogs

 If you've noticed these symptoms in your dog and attempted to diagnose them yourself, you've likely realized that they overlap with the symptoms of another common health issue in dogs: vestibular disease.
-It's not uncommon for pet owners to misdiagnose their pet with vestibular disease after they've suffered a stroke.
+It's not uncommon for pet owners to misdiagnose their pets with vestibular disease after they've suffered a stroke.
 This can be a costly mistake, so regardless of what you believe your pet's problem is, you should always consult a vet for a professional opinion.

 Vestibular disease affects your dog's vestibular system, which is responsible for overseeing their balance.